 Open up a new cider fan’s eyes to the magical possibilities of fermented apples with the Core Can Sampler from Shacksbury in Vermont.
 Each shipment comes with three 4-packs of cans: Rosé (fruity and refreshing), Dry (tart and crisp) and Arlo (funky and inspiring). $50

 Cider, chocolate and caramel are a match made in heaven.
 Check out Lake Champlain Chocolate‘s Milk Chocolate Apple Cider Caramels, made in-house twice a year, in partnership with two other Vermont culinary companies: Citizen Cider and Happy Valley Orchard.
 This hard cider, apple-infused caramel starts with apple syrup boiling down from apple pressings, which is then blended with slow-cooked caramel and hard cider.
 Then, the whole delicious thing is coated in 34% milk chocolate.
 A box of 15 just might not be enough! $45

-We love how Austin Eastciders refuses to take life too seriously, and its excellent line up of merch certainly follows suit!
-Hook up the sibling or pal in your life who’s always the last to get out of the pool with a cheery, vibrant inner tube from Austin Eastciders, in either Blood Orange or Grapefruit colors.
-The branding is clean and classic, with the company’s old-school-style logo and cute fruit imagery. $15
+We love how Austin Eastciders refuses to take life too seriously, and its excellent lineup of merch certainly follows suit!
+Hook up the sibling or pal in your life who’s always ready for adventure with a cheery watermelon fanny pack from Austin Eastciders.
+The 90s-inspired vibe is right on trend, with the company’s old-school-style logo front and center. $18